aiven/devportal/docs/platform/concepts/service_backups.rst

 About backups at Aiven
 ----------------------

 All Aiven services, except for Apache Kafka® and M3 Aggregator/Coordinator, have time-based backups that are encrypted and securely stored.
 The backup retention times vary based on the service and the selected service plan.

-Backups we take for managing the service are not available for download for any service type as they are compressed and encrypted by our management platform.
+Backups taken by Aiven for managing the service are not available for download for any service type.
+This is because they are compressed and encrypted by our management platform.

 Service power-off/on backup policy
 ------------------------------------

-Whenever a service is powered on from a powered-off state, we restore the latest backup available.
+Whenever a service is powered on from a powered-off state, the latest available backup is restored.

-We review any services that are powered off for longer than 180 days.
-We will send you a notification email in advance to take action before we perform house cleaning and delete the service and backup as part of `periodic cleanup of powered-off services <https://help.aiven.io/en/articles/4578430-periodic-cleanup-of-powered-off-services>`__.
-If you would still like to keep the powered off service for longer than 180 days, you can avoid this routine cleanup by powering on the service and then powering it back off.
+Services that have been powered off for more than 180 days are reviewed.
+A notification email will be sent to you to provide time for taking action before the service and backup are deleted as part of the :doc:`periodic cleanup of powered-off services <../howto/cleanup-powered-off-services>`.

+If you wish to keep the powered-off service for more than 180 days, simply power on the service and then power it off again to avoid the routine cleanup.

 Backup profile per service
 --------------------------